What is MOJO?

 What these offerings do:

-- Support 6 missions in Boulder CO: Attention Homes; Community Food Share; Out Boulder; BCAP; Habitat for Humanity
+- Support 6 missions in Boulder CO: Attention Homes; Community Food Share; Out Boulder County; BCAP; Habitat for Humanity

 - Support 6 denominational offerings: One Great Hour of Sharing; World Communion; Peace with Justice; Student Day; Human Relations; Native American Ministries

-- Support 5 FUMC Boulder ministries: Arts for the Kids Soul; Refugee Ministries; Youth Mission Trip; Affirming and Welcoming and Scholarship Endowment Fund
+- Support 5 FUMC Boulder ministries: Arts for Kids’ Souls Camp; Refugee Ministries; Youth Mission Trip; Affirming and Welcoming Committee, and Scholarship Endowment Fund

-- Offer 3 opportunities to support United Methodist World Service; 2 opportunities for UMCOR disaster relief and an opportunity for Rocky Mountain Conference AIDS Ministry
+- Offer 3 opportunities to support United Methodist World Service; 2 opportunities for UMCOR (United Methodist Committee on Relief) disaster relief, and an opportunity for Rocky Mountain Conference AIDS Ministry